pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-source.rst

 	pip install --no-build-isolation --config-settings=editable.rebuild=true -ve .[all,dev,docs]

-This sets the installed location of the source files to your current directory.
+These commands set the installed location of the source files to your current directory.